Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 We’re going to break locations down state by state, to give you bite-sized chunks of information for each place.

-Each state provides something unique and exciting for your Pacific Coast Road trip itinerary, so read below for location inspiration in Washington, Oregon, and California!
+Each state provides something unique and exciting for your Pacific Coast Highway road trip itinerary, so read below for location inspiration in Washington, Oregon, and California!

 Pacific Coast Highway Stops In Washington